tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 >**<font color="green">Forward</font>**: This will forward fields from a parent that this winning record overrode.
 By default this is just a straight replace including if it is a list field like Items.
 It doesn't do any merging.

+>**<font color="green">ForwardIndexedByField</font>**: This changes how the contents of the Forward action is defined.
+By default or with this set to false, it is "Mod.esp" : ["field1", ...].
+Setting this to true changes it to "field":["Mod1.esp", "Mod2.esp", ....].
+Depending on what you are doing one or the other may be more efficient for you to read.
+Inside the patcher both produce the same result.
+Some settings may require this to be True.
+In those cases you can still just exclude this from the config as they will auto set it.
+However if you include it you must have it set correctly else you will get an error.

 >**<font color="green">ForwardType</font>**: ForwardType can change how Forwarding actions work.
 Following valid options:
 - **<font color="green">Default</font>**: Will replace winning with value from forwarding mod as described above.
 - **<font color="green">SelfMasterOnly</font>**: This is only relevant when forwarding changes from lists of FormIDs.
 This includes Keywords.